dddappp/sui-crowdfunding-example/README.md

     //...
 ```

-Record the package Id. of your published contract, as in the example above,
+Record the package Id of your published contract, as in the example above,
 the `packageId` is `0xf033ec079b048af82289a10c5e54caa177f1fda8804504014999f548f512caa3`;
 as well as the Id of the object that represents the crowdfunding platform, as in the example above,
 the `objectId` is `0xa38aa80e7b09ca8614ef402520deca48c4821d193ae507c97418898d7d49c05a`.